POV entering photo studio through cracked door

 We tightly control access to our systems and to customer data.

 Secure Local Computers & Managed Devices: All photo editing steps performed by humans are done on managed devices in our offices.
-USB drives are disabled, preventing exporting of files and installation of malware.
+USB drives are disabled, preventing the exporting of files and installation of malware.
 The computers can only be accessed via Active Directory login, meaning all users are uniquely authenticated, permissions are strictly defined, activity is monitored, and PCs auto-lock after 5 minutes of inactivity.

 Tablets and other devices used to perform QA, development, and related tasks have permissions controlled at the user level, are subject to the same network access restrictions as computers, and are forbidden to leave the office by company policy.